 The Education, Health and Care Plan must be reviewed annually.
-The LA will inform the head teacher at the beginning of each school term of the pupils requiring reviews.
 The Headteacher and SENCO will organise these reviews and invite: Parents, the pupil (if appropriate), class teacher, teaching assistants & any external agencies involved with the child.

 The aim of the review will be to: